-Virtual sports are currently only available in two places in the United States, on the Pala Interactive social casino (a free-play mobile app) and at select William Hill US sports books in Nevada.
+Virtual sports are currently available at eight NJ online casinos for cash play, on the Pala Interactive social casino (a free-play mobile app), and at select William Hill US sportsbooks in Nevada.

-The companies that have announced imminent virtual sports launches are:
+The companies that currently have virtual sports available for real money betting are:

 Resorts also plans to launch on-property virtual sports in its iGaming Lounge just off the main casino floor.

 What games are available?

 The catalogue of virtual sports games is constantly expanding (virtual sports providers are now offering everything from virtual darts to virtual cricket), but for the most part, any sport people like to bet on does well as a virtual sport product.

 At present, virtual sports can be broken up into two main categories:

 Over the years, the bread and butter of virtual sports has been racing.
 European sports betting shops have been using virtual racing to fill content gaps at their brick and mortar locations for years.